Sub-principles

 Builds On All Previous Axioms:

-- Axiom 2 (Infinite Space): Infinite space allows infinite SL hierarchy
+- Axiom 2 (Infinite Space) $-$ Infinite space allows an infinite similarity level hierarchy

-- Axiom 3 (Infinite Divisibility): Creates infinite SL hierarchy going down
+- Axiom 3 (Infinite Divisibility) $-$ Creates the infinite hierarchy going down

-- Axiom 4 (Universe Concept): Eternal Universe means eternal SL progression
+- Axiom 4 (Universe Concept) $-$ Eternal Universe means eternal organizational progression

-- Axiom 5 (Infinite Matter): Infinite matter distributed across infinite SLs
+- Axiom 5 (Infinite Matter) $-$ Infinite matter distributed across infinite similarity levels

-- Axiom 6 (Relative Motion): Motion uniqueness applies at all SLs
+- Axiom 6 (Relative Motion) $-$ Motion uniqueness applies at all levels

-- Axiom 8 (Constant Motion): Perpetual motion at all SLs with scale-dependent organization
+- Axiom 8 (Constant Motion) $-$ Perpetual motion at all levels with scale-dependent organization

-- Axiom 9 (Time from Motion): Time scaling derives from motion rate differences between SLs
+- Axiom 9 (Time from Motion) $-$ Time scaling derives from motion rate differences between levels

 Key Unifying Connections:

-- Explains Organizational Arrow: Lower SLs more organized because more time (more cycles) to settle
+- Explains Organizational Arrow $-$ Lower similarity levels are more organized because more time (more cycles) has passed to settle

 Completes the Ontology:

-- The result: Complete mechanical explanation of all phenomena from smallest to largest scales
+- The result $-$ A complete mechanical explanation of all phenomena from smallest to largest scales